11 Tips for New Landlords

 4. Make Sure Your Property is Safe and Habitable

 The security and well-being of tenants is a responsibility that every landlord should uphold before and after signing the rental agreement.

-After you have bought a property for renting out, the next step is to make sure that the place is fit in terms of looks and functionality for future tenants.
+After you have bought a property for renting out, the next step is to make sure that the place fits looks and functionality for future tenants.